dohyung97022/awsGuide/README.md

     * #### General Purpose (SSD)
       * Balanced price and performance
       * Max IOPS of 16000
+      * For : General use cases (Backend)
+      * gp3 has better throughput than gp2
     * #### Provisioned IOPS (SSD)
       * Fast Input and Output
       * Low latency and also high throughput
-      * For : Large databases
+      * For : Large databases (MySQL,Cassandra,DB)
       * Max IOPS of 64000
+      * io2 has better durability then io1
     * #### Throughput Optimized HDD
       * Low cost
       * Designed for frequently accessed